 - The discovery and repatriation of human remains discovered on state (ARS § 41-844) and private (ARS § 41-865) land in Arizona.

-- Burial Agreements for planned projects when there is reasonable expectation that human remains may be encountered during a project.
+- Burial Agreements for planned projects when there is reasonable expectation that human remains may be encountered.

 - Reports on the inadvertent discovery of human remains.

 - Consultations regarding human remains discovery.

 All requests for service from the ASM Repatriation Office use the ASM Request Quote for Services website found at: https://uavpr.arizona.edu/ASM/quoterequest.
 Please note that in addition to filling out the form on the quote request website, forms and additional backup documentation are required for all services.
 Links to forms, form instructions, and other guidance documents may be found here.

 For information about federal consultation, visit the Government-to-Government Consultation Toolkit.
 Please note, the information in the toolkit does not supercede consultation under state law.

 Private Land Requirements